Vocova

 Free plan details:

-Notta is another meeting-oriented transcription tool.
+Notta is a meeting-oriented transcription tool.
 Its free plan is useful for testing the interface, but the practical limits are tight: 120 transcription minutes per month, up to 3 minutes per conversation, and 50 file uploads per month.
 That makes it better for evaluation than for real long-form work.
+For a deeper look at meeting-specific tools, see our best AI meeting transcription guide.

 Best for: testing a meeting transcription interface before upgrading.